This post contains affiliate links.

 Don’t Forget To Charge the Toy After Unboxing It

-We know that this will be very disappointing, especially if your child unwraps their new toy on Christmas or their birthday, but Fisher-Price recommends charging the toy for 18 hours before using it for the first time.
+I know that this will be very disappointing, especially if your child unwraps their new toy on Christmas or their birthday, but Fisher-Price recommends charging the toy for 18 hours before using it for the first time.

 From the manual the toy comes with: